bedefaced/sipdotnet/README.md

 Using
 -----

 You can access to wrapped liblinphone actions and events by `Phone` class.
-Only that you need is the SIP account (`Account` class).
+Only that you need is the SIP account (`Account` class), [sipdotnet.dll](https://github.com/bedefaced/sipdotnet/blob/dev/lib/sipdotnet.zip) and linphone libraries (see *Requirements* section).

 Current available functionality: